 Do I need to eat snacks?

 You are more likely to need snacks throughout the day if you:

 Your dietitian can help you find out how many snacks you need (if any), when to eat them, and which foods to choose.

 What is a healthy snack?

-A healthy snack is based on the four food groups in Canada’s Food Guide.
-Aim to include foods from at least two of the four food groups in each snack.
+A healthy snack is based on Canada’s Food Guide.
+Aim to include vegetables and fruits, whole grains and/or protein foods.
 Here are some examples:

-A slice of whole grain bread with natural peanut butter
+A slice of whole grain bread with no sugar added peanut butter

 Baby carrots with hummus

 Yogurt with fresh or frozen blueberries and pumpkin seeds

 Healthy snack ideas for people with diabetes – Small Snacks